 Audacious runs on Linux, on BSD derivatives, and on Microsoft Windows.
-To download and install the latest version (currently 3.3.4), please see the download page.
+To download and install the latest version (currently 3.4.2), please see the download page.

 If you have trouble installing or running Audacious, feel free to ask for help on the forums.
 You can also request a new feature or report a bug here, but please check the list of common problems first.
 Also remember that the developers of Audacious are volunteers and can only spend a limited amount of time on the project.
 If you request a major design change or report a bug without enough information for us to reproduce it, you will probably be ignored.

-Testing release: Audacious 3.4June 28, 2013
+New release: Audacious 3.4June 28, 2013